ssilverman/QNEthernet/README.md

 https://github.com/PaulStoffregen/teensy41_ethernet

 All the Teensy stuff is under the MIT license, so I'm making this library under the MIT license as well.
+Please see the _lwip-info/_ directory for the info files provided with the lwIP release.

 ## Differences, assumptions, and notes